 every garden.
 The plant hardiness zones don't take into account extreme weather patterns, so gardeners who are experiencing unseasonably cold

 or warm periods may experience some plant loss as a result.

 Growers should keep in mind that some specimens that are said to grow in their zone may not necessarily thrive there.
 Many factors besides temperature may account for a perennial’s overall success or failure.

 It's important to take climate fluctuation into consideration when selecting trees, shrubs and perennials.
 All areas throughout the United States experience unusual highs and lows from time to time.
 Determine your Hardiness Zone then choose plants that are rated hardy for at least one Zone higher and one Zone lower to insure the plant will survive an unexpected extreme.

-Of course you can also protect more tender plants and trees from cold and snow load to give them a greater chance of making it through the Winter.
+You can also protect more tender plants and trees from cold and snow load to give them a greater chance of making it through the Winter.
+Rose cones,

-Rose cones, stakes and burlap, mulching and moving to are all sensible precautions to take with favorite or valuable plants.
+stakes and burlap, mulching and moving to protected areas are all sensible precautions to take with favorite or valuable plants.
 We'd be happy

 to help advise on any protection you might want to use.

 Use the USDA Hardiness Zone Map to determine your exact zone

 Go to the website and click on your state.
 A detailed map of the state that includes major cities will pop up to show your zone.